 Melissa WoodwardKevin's daughter, a young girl who misses her mother, even if she can be a brat sometimes.

 IrisAn enigmatic woman in her twenties who thinks highly of herself and not so highly of others.
-She's actually Grace's sister, Kevin's sister-in-law, and Melissa's aunt.
+She's actually Grace's younger half-sister, Kevin's sister-in-law, and Melissa's aunt.

 Helen ParkerA polite old woman who comes to Hotel Dusk to stay in room 215 in the hopes of having her wish come true.
 She is Alan's mother.